Shoulder Pain Diagnosis Chart

 Understanding the common causes of shoulder problems is essential for better planning interventions to treat shoulder pain.

-Rotator cuff tears and tendinitis
+Rotator cuff tear and tendinitis

 The rotator cuff is a group of four tendons that attach the shoulder muscles to the upper arm bone (humerus).
 Rotator cuff injuries can result from overuse, aging, or acute trauma, causing severe pain, weakness, and limited range of motion (Bigoni et al., 2019).
 Practitioners can use Shoulder Pain Diagnosis Charts like the Rotator Cuff Pain Location Diagram to diagnose shoulder pain in this area.